ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 part-number:
 : The vendor-specific part number of the component type.
 : It is expected that vendors assign unique part numbers to different component types within the scope of the vendor.
+: > Although the part number is often an alphanumeric string and not a number, this document uses this term since it is widely used and well known in the industry.

 serial-number:
 : The vendor-specific serial number of the component instance.
 : It is expected that vendors assign unique serial numbers to different component instances at least within the scope of the part-number.
+: > Although the serial number is often an alphanumeric string and not a number, this document uses this term since it is widely used and well known in the industry.

 asset-id:
 : An asset tracking identifier for the component, provided by a network operator.